 - Keeping friends and relatives informed of the situation and how you are coping with it

-- On some occasions the help may even extend to transportation to a hotel for a free overnight stay
+- On some occasions, the help may even extend to transportation to a hotel for a free overnight stay

 Does UK Power Networks invest in green projects?

-UK Power Networks has a commitment to green policies which runs through much of the work they do.
+They have a commitment to green policies which runs through much of the work they do.
 This includes ensuring that all of the businesses on their supply chain have their own environmental management systems in place, committing to reducing their carbon footprint by 20% by 2021 and setting a target to cut the amount of waste being sent to landfill by 90%.
 An example of a specific green project supported by UK Power Networks is a long term programme to swap the electrical transformers across their network for more energy efficient versions.
 This is part of a wider £500 million investment and will eventually involve replacing more than 15,000 transformers.
 The energy saved – 8,5000MWh each year – will be enough to power approximately 2,7000 homes and will save almost 2,200 tonnes of carbon each year.

 Who owns UK Power Networks?